HaoboGu/rmk/docs/src/keyboard_configuration.md

     4. Use `"OSL(n)"` to create a one-shot layer action, `n` is the layer number
     5. Use `"TT(n)"` to create a layer activate or tap toggle action, `n` is the layer number
     6. Use `"TG(n)"` to create a layer toggle action, `n` is the layer number

-  The definitions of those operations are same with QMK, you can found [here](https://docs.qmk.fm/#/feature_layers)
+  The definitions of those operations are same with QMK, you can found [here](https://docs.qmk.fm/#/feature_layers).
+If you want other actions, please [fire an issue](https://github.com/HaoboGu/rmk/issues/new).

 ### `[light]`